U.S. senators seek possible sanctions over Ethiopia conflict abuses

 The conflict is thought to have killed thousands and displaced more than 950,000 people, according to United Nations estimates, about 50,000 of them into Sudan.

-Concern has mounted over reports of civilians targeted by both sides, posing a policy dilemma for the United States, which considers Ethiopia an important ally in a volatile region.
+Concern has mounted over reports of civilians targeted by both sides.
+That poses a policy dilemma for the United States, which considers Ethiopia an important ally in a volatile region, especially against al-Qaeda-linked Islamist militants al Shabaab in neighbouring Somalia.

-The government has said it will investigate any reports of atrocities or mass killings, but will only allow independent investigations if the government was not able to do so.
+The government has said it will investigate any reports of atrocities or mass killings, but will only allow independent investigations if it is unable to do them itself.

-Accounts from all sides are difficult to verify because most phone lines and internet connections to the region have been down since the conflict broke out.
-Foreign journalists are required to have permits to leave the capital city.

 The Ethiopian army has captured Tigray's regional capital Mekelle and declared victory but TPLF leaders say they are fighting back on various fronts around the highland city.